prtzl/nixos/README.md

-# NixOS Generator TET or Pillow
+# NixOS configuration or Pillow

-Yesh, a spelling misstake.
-Tells a lot about this project.

 Started as an attempt in "how hard could this be".
 I basically started copying (some functions in lib yes) the approach from [Trilby](https://github.com/ners/trilby) project by @ners.